What Is My Email IP Address? Exploring Your IP Reputation

 Sender Score is a free service from the data solutions company Validity.
 It rates your IP reputation on a scale of 0 to 100 based on your sending behavior over the past 30 days.
 It considers factors such as volume, complaint rates, and spam trap hits.

-One problem with Sender Score is that you probably won’t get a perfect score without going through their validation, a paid process which involves verifying a dedicated IP with them that has no other senders on it.
+One problem with Sender Score is that you probably won’t get a perfect score without going through their validation.
+This is a paid process involving the verification of a dedicated IP that has no other senders on it.

 Mail Tester is a handy tool for anyone sending out newsletters or marketing emails.
 It’s easy to use and doesn’t need signing up.
 Each time you visit their website, Mail Tester generates a unique, random email address.
 You send your email from your preferred email software to this address and click “Check your score.”